MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 5. Restore the databases from the backup .abf files.

 Use caution when implementing these steps to avoid data loss or security vulnerabilities.
-Always perform data backups and seek guidance from your system administrator prior to making substantial changes to service accounts or server configurations.
+Always perform data backups and seek guidance from your system administrator before making substantial changes to service accounts or server configurations.

 ### Changing the service account of a Tabular instance